byuflowlab/415gps/README.md

 ```

 An example csv output file can be found in the example_output directory.
 The time entry in the CSV file corresponds to the time since the script was started.

+I still need to grab the licenses for the driver files and the atcommander files and put them in here.